seregazhuk/seregazhuk.github.io_old/_posts/2017-09-25-reactphp-event-loop-ticks.md

 }
 {% endhighlight %}

-So, when you call `futureTick()` on the event loop you simply add a callback to the *future* queue.
+So, when you call `futureTick()` on the event loop you simply add a callback to the queue.
 This method of the event loop is just a wrapper over the queue `add()` method:

 {% highlight php %}
 <?php